-In the UK, there is not much of a distinction made between counsellor or psychotherapist.
+In the UK, there is not much of a distinction made between counsellor and psychotherapist.
 Both professionals provide therapy.
 However, there are some slight differences between these two professional terms.
 These are outlined below.

 Psychotherapy training tends to be longer.
-Psychotherapists can also give counselling but their approach to talk therapy is more in-depth, exploring the history and causes of certain behaviours and emotional issues.
+Psychotherapists can also give counselling but their approach to talking therapy is more in-depth, exploring the history and causes of certain behaviours and emotional issues.
 Here at Mindsum, we have psychotherapists that are available to provide support.

 These are professionals that are trained in medicine.
-This will likely be the family GP, who might find it necessary to prescribe certain medications that might help the person to cope with other issues, such as health problems.
+This will likely be the family GP, who might find it necessary to prescribe certain medications that might help the person cope with other issues, such as health problems.

 These are professionals that are also trained in medicine.
 However, they also specialized in the field of psychiatry.
-Psychiatrists will prescribe certain medications that will help the person to cope with other mental illnesses or to calm the person down during a crisis.
+Psychiatrists will prescribe certain medications that will help the person cope with other mental illnesses or calm the person down during a crisis.